wuyenlin/rotation_estimation/README.md

 # Rotation estimation

 This repository gives a summary of contemporary  approaches to deep rotation estimation, as well as their implementations in Python.
-Specifically, 3D rotation matrices have sworn to be the estimation target given the discontinuity [1] presented in simpler presentations including Euler angles, quaternion, and axis-angle.
+Specifically, 3D rotation matrices have stood out to be the estimation target given the discontinuity [1] presented in simpler presentations including Euler angles, quaternion, and axis-angle.

 There are 2 mainstream methods to recover a rotation matrix: